-Embed a YouTube video on Facebook in three steps
+Embed a video for YouTube on Facebook in three steps

 YouTube, Facebook, Instagram, TikTok, Snapchat, and other popular sites, have their own specs for video posts.
 Some of them are the same throughout all the networks, while there are also unique ones.